ipfs/community/docs/licensing-policy.md

     All software code is copyright (c) Protocol Labs, Inc. under the **MIT license**.

-    Other written documentation and content (c) Protocol Labs, Inc under the **Creative Commons Attribution License**.
+    Other written documentation and content (c) Protocol Labs, Inc. under the **Creative Commons Attribution License**.

     See [LICENSE file](./LICENSE) for details.
     ```